Like a Prayer (album): Development

 "I would go [to the studio] in the morning [...]
 She would come in about 11 and I would have the musical idea on whatever piece of gear I was using [...]
 [She'd] write the lyrics in an hour, the same amount of time it took me to write the music.
 And then she'd sing it.
 We'd do some harmonies, she'd sing some harmony parts, and usually by three or four in the afternoon, she was gone".

 — —Patrick Leonard on working with Madonna.

-According to author Mark Bego, a lot of the "somberness" on Like a Prayer stemmed from what Madonna was going through while she was in New York working on Speed-the-Plow.
-The role, which she described as "incredibly draining and spiritually depressing", as well as the play's introspective themes, caused her feelings of "frustration and despair".
-She was upset and dealing with a lot of sadness that she hadn't felt in a long time.
+According to author Mark Bego, a lot of the "somberness" on Like a Prayer stemmed from what Madonna was experiencing while she was in New York working on Speed-the-Plow.
+The role, which she described as "incredibly draining and spiritually depressing", as well as the play's introspective themes, caused her to feel "frustration and despair".
+She was upset and dealing with a lot of sadness that she had not felt in a long time.
 She went on to say that, whereas her previous albums came from the "little girl" in her, interested only in "being entertaining and charming and frivolous", Like a Prayer is the "adult side [of me], which is concerned with being brutally honest".
 The record drew its title from Catholicism's influence on Madonna's early life, as well as her struggles with religion; "the theme [of Catholicism] runs rampant [on the album] [...]
 It's me struggling with the mystery and magic that surrounds it.
 My own Catholicism is in constant upheaval", she said.

 For the album, Madonna chose to work with Stephen Bray and Patrick Leonard, with whom she had collaborated on her previous studio album True Blue (1986), and the Who's That Girl soundtrack (1987).
 Both Bray and Leonard wanted to bring their unique style to the project, and developed different musical ideas to present to Madonna; Bray's approach was more "kinetic" and dance pop-oriented, while Leonard's focused more on melodies.
 Madonna was aware of the contrast between the producers' work, but never did anything to deter them, as she felt tension was "good for creativity and business".
 It was Leonard who convinced Madonna to create songs that were "intensely emotional experiences".
-His way of work was "completely intellectual", whereas Madonna relied more on instinct.
+His working style was "completely intellectual", whereas Madonna relied more on instinct.
 He would create the music while she worked on the lyrics; "[Pat] puts together these really strange chord progressions and these really great time signatures [...]
 I'd start singing words to it and making them fit", the singer explained.
 All the songs had one common theme: Madonna's Catholicism, her family and relationships.